KastnerRG/vitis_docker/README.md

 make export
 ```

-2. Build the user-specific image and start the user-specific container:
+### 2. Build the image and start the container (both user-specific)

 ```bash
 make image
 make start
 ```

+Note: both the image and container are user-specific.
+They have your username attached.
+This is done for the following reasosns:

+1. For security reasons, we avoid running the container as root.
+But we also need to map a local folder `./vitis_work/` to a folder inside docker `/vitis_work/`, such that we can work on common files, without moving them back and forth.
+Since that directory is owned by the user (you), we need to match the user ID and group ID of the user when building the image.
+Having a common image for all users makes this difficult.
+Hence, we have per-user images.
+2. We are launching a long-running container, since Vitis flow often takes hours, and we want to inspect the progress or any errors.
+Having one container per user (by username) avoids too many dangling containers.

-3. Enter the user-specific container
+### 3. Enter the user-specific container

 ```bash
 make enter
 ```

-4. Kill the user-specific container
+### 4. Kill the user-specific container

 ```bash
 make kill